Skip to Main Content

 In academic work, citation is when you give credit to creators whose ideas or information you have used or referred to.
 Citations not only let your readers know where an idea came from, but also point them to the original resource where you found the idea so that they can explore it for themselves.
 For more citation guidance, see our Citing Sources Guide.

-When using generative AI, there is no single source to cite -- and no one can replicate the exact answer you received later on.
+When using generative AI, there is no single source to cite, and no one can replicate the exact answer you received later on.
 But it's still important to document how and where you got information.

 Quoting AI Tools in APA Style